Will m-learning learn the lessons from e-learning?

 1. The demand for just-in-time learning.

 Learning departments have long been under pressure to deliver learning quickly and not to take people away from their desks.
-This has led to an increase in demand for bite-sized, just-in-time interventions that support individual learners.
+This has led to an increase in demand for micro-learning, just-in-time interventions that support individual learners.
 Rather than a whole training course, it might be that the individual just wants the convenience of learning (or refreshing their learning on) a specific, salient point.

 2. The increased take-up of smartphones.